Probabilistic Computers (and Hence Quantum Computers) Are Rigorously More Powerful Than Classical Deterministic Computers, and Derandomization: Randomness is Necessary (And Powerful)

 0.3 cm

-A direction studied for to prove $\mathcal{P}=\mathcal{BPP}$ relies on the theory of derandomization, i.e., the design of general methods that allow an efficient deterministic simulation of probabilistic algorithms.
-One can always remove randomization with at most an exponential slowdown (see \cite{Vad12}), which means that $\mathcal{BPP}\subseteq\mathcal{EXP}$.
-As we mentioned earlier, the proof of $\mathcal{BPP}\subseteq\mathcal{EXP}$ is via enumeration method, but the enumeration method is infeasible, since it takes exponential time.
-However, if the algorithm uses only a small number of random bits, it is feasible, as shown by the following:
+A common approach toward proving relies on derandomization, i.e., the design of general methods that allow efficient deterministic simulation of probabilistic algorithms.
+It is always possible to remove randomness at the cost of at most an exponential slowdown (see e.g., \cite{Vad12}), which implies that As mentioned earlier, the proof of uses the enumeration method, but this method is infeasible in practice because it requires exponential time.
+However, if the algorithm uses only a small number of random bits, enumeration becomes feasible, as shown by the following proposition: